BPMN - the Standard for Business Process Modeling

 Data Objects

-Many processes include process steps that contain the use or creation of documents or data.
-These are represented by Data Objects.
-Data Objects may be both paper documents or electronic data.
+Many processes contain process steps that involve the use or creation of documents or data.
+These are represented by data objects.
+Data objects can be paper documents as well as electronic data.

 BPMN symbol annotation